 If you know or suspect that a Personal Data Breach has occurred, do not attempt to investigate the matter yourself.
 Immediately contact the Data Protection Lead and follow the procedure set-out in our Data Breach Policy.
 You should preserve all evidence relating to the potential Personal Data Breach.

 Data Protection Legislation restricts data transfers to countries outside the EEA to maintain the integrity of the regulatory scheme.
 You can transfer Personal Data across borders when you transmit, send, view or access that data in or to a different country, typically over the internet.
-This can easily be done inadvertently, as services belonging to international organisations and utilising foreign servers are not immediately obvious.
-Therefore, you must only use systems approved by One Live Media to guarantee compliance with this policy.
+This can easily be done inadvertently, as services belonging to international organizations and utilizing foreign servers are not immediately obvious.
+Therefore, you must only use systems approved by ONELIVE to guarantee compliance with this policy.

 You may only transfer Personal Data outside the EEA if one of the following conditions applies: